gzmason/Relation-Extraction-Dataset-Finetuning/README.md

-# Relation Extration on PubMed Dataset
+# Relation Extraction on PubMed Dataset

 Project Objective - This project aims to formulate a better framework of obtaining entity relation dataset from text